aqlina/musicBox/README.md

 ## Justifying used technologies

 1. **R/Shiny**: they are both very powerful tools for creating applications, especially, the App using statistics or analytics behind.
-2. **Docker:** helps to set up environment easily; it creates isolated container and environment for the App, therefore, makes the App compatible with all other operating systems and no conflicts are possible.
+2. **Docker:** helps to set up environment reuired to teh App smooth work easily; it creates isolated container and environment for the App, therefore, makes the App compatible with all other operating systems and no conflicts are possible.
-3. **Git:** allows to control any change in the code; prevents a developer from loosing the code, even if the local machine will crash; makes the work on the code with the team members much easier; allows to always have a working/production version of the App and continue working on new functionalities.
+3. **Git:** allows to control any change in the code; prevents a developer from loosing the code, even if the local machine will crash; makes the work on the code with the team members much easier; allows to have a working/production version of the App permanently and continue working on new functionalities.
-4. **Postgres DB:** Database is the best way to store the data: it controls the uniqueness of records; prevents form deleting tables which are connected to other; prevents from adding data of wrong type; speed up extraction the data, therefore, the  processing the data.
+4. **Postgres DB:** Database is the best way to store the data: it controls the uniqueness of records; prevents form deleting tables which are connected to other; prevents from adding data of wrong type; speed up extraction of the data, therefore, the processing the data.
-5. **tidyr, dplyr:** the most convenient way of preparing the data (combining string naming within usual naming); helps with better readability of the R code.
+5. **tidyr, dplyr:** the most handy way of preparing the data (combining string naming within usual naming); helps with better readability of the R code.
 6. **stringr, stringi:** very useful and intuitive libraries for working with string in R.
 7. **devtools**: this is the best way of creating package because it builds all the files needed, controls test checks, controls imported libraries, controls documentation completeness with the human-friendly communicates.
 8. **roxygen2:** helps to create very nice documentation with all necessary sections, translates R codes to .md format, so a developer doesn't need to switch R with other format.
 9. **package:** package is the best way for sharing the codes and documentation, therefore, make the maintenance of the codes much easier.
 Even, if you share it with the future you :)
 10. **testhat:** great and intuitve tool for writing automated tests for the package or an App and it is fully compatible with devtools.
-11. **Visual Code Studio:** great tool for using R and git simultaneously; makes it easy to see the changes made and selective commiting.
+11. **Visual Code Studio:** convinient tool for using R and git simultaneously; makes it easy to see the changes made and to commit.

 ## The sky is a limit